 The Carruth Center is committed to diversity in its staff and program offers for the student population.

-The Carruth Center for Psychological and Psychiatric Services (CCPPS) is dedicated to fostering a supportive and inclusive environment for all members of the WVU community.
+The Carruth Center for Counseling and Psychological Services (CCCPS) is dedicated to fostering a supportive and inclusive environment for all members of the WVU community.
 We are grateful for the diversity of our Mountaineer family, which can span age, appearance, ethnicity and race, financial means, gender, language, military experience, nationality, citizenship status, physical and mental abilities, politics, religion and spirituality, region, body size, and sexual orientation.